BABAoMATIC/Data-Analysis-Using-Machine-learning-/README.md

 <Figure size 640x480 with 1 Axes><img width="586" height="463" alt="image" src="https://github.com/user-attachments/assets/45c3e3ef-4893-4617-b0f8-f643ab355f68" />
 <Figure size 1200x1000 with 2 Axes><img width="995" height="898" alt="image" src="https://github.com/user-attachments/assets/378d077f-a951-4fb6-acf4-29b3cf850f54" />

+---
+🎯 What We Achieve from This Practical
+Through this practical exercise, we gain hands-on experience with the complete machine learning pipeline using real-world telecom customer data.
+Specifically, we achieve the following:

+Understanding of Data-Driven Decision Making

+Learn how raw data can be used to extract insights and patterns.

+Explore how telecom companies can use ML to predict customer churn and improve retention strategies.

+End-to-End Machine Learning Workflow Implementation

+From loading data to cleaning, transforming, modeling, and evaluating – every step is practiced.

+Exploratory Data Analysis (EDA)

+Visualizing and understanding relationships among features.

+Identifying trends and potential issues such as missing data and class imbalance.

+Preprocessing and Feature Engineering Skills

+Encoding categorical variables, scaling features, and handling missing data.

+Building a cleaner dataset ready for modeling.

+Hands-On Experience with Supervised Learning Models

+Training multiple classification models (e.g., Logistic Regression, Decision Tree, Random Forest, etc.).

+Comparing their performance based on standard evaluation metrics.

+Model Evaluation and Selection

+Learning how to evaluate models using accuracy, precision, recall, F1-score, and confusion matrix.

+Selecting the most suitable model for the prediction task.

+Critical Thinking and Result Interpretation

+Drawing conclusions from model performance.

+Understanding limitations and discussing possible improvements.